brooklynrail/brooklynrail-platform/content/events/2021/02/notions-of-exile.md

 event_platform:
   - zoom
 ---
 Please join us for a conversation with curators **Fabiola R. Delgado** and **Faride Mereb**, and artists **Génesis Alayón** and **Miguel Braceli** on *Notions of Exile*, an exhibition and programming series exploring the cultural influence of the Venezuelan refugee crisis in the Americas, and broader themes of exile and diaspora.
-We’ll conclude with a reading by **Luis Moreno Villameadiana**.
+We’ll conclude with a reading by **Luis Moreno Villamediana**.

 **\
 You can view Notions of Exile here: <https://www.notionsofexile.com/>**